AlexanderDzhoganov/sphereflake-raytracer/sphereflake/README.txt

 --------------------------

 This software has been optimized for Intel's Haswell microarchitecture.
 All performance measurements were taken on a stock Haswell i7-4970k chip using Intel's VTune Amplifier XE 2013.
+The shader code has been tested on an Nvidia GTX780 Ti and AMD Radeon HD7750.
 For the best experience it is highly recommended to run this software on a 4-core, AVX 256-bit wide capable CPU.
 No Haswell-specific instructions have been used (e.g. fmadd) and an SSE version (albeit much slower) has also been provided in case an AVX-capable chip is not available.